 Yep.
 As the summers get hotter and hotter, your AC has to work harder and harder (not to mention more weeks/months of the year).
 This may mean that your air conditioner is working overtime and can’t keep up.
 When your air conditioning was originally installed, its size and power were calculated to cool your home based on the current climate conditions.
 Things may have changed quite a bit in the past decade.
 If you’re noticing hotter temperatures, it’s worth double-checking that your AC is rated to keep up.

 Strange Sounds and Other Symptoms

 I might not need to tell you this, but I’ll go ahead and say it anyway.
 If your air conditioner is making weird noises, it is most likely not good news.
 Don’t let it get worse and worse.
 Call an expert to decide if the problem is worth fixing or if replacement is a better option.

 The same goes for odd AC symptoms like leaking water, blowing warm air, or just not seeming very vigorous.
 Your unit may be heading down a slippery slope.
 Don’t let it die without having a plan to replace it.

 The Comfort Crew

-At Comfort Crew, we know that a well-functioning air conditioner is crucial for comfortable living in San Marcos.
-Our expert technicians provide excellent air conditioning maintenance and can also advise you when it may be time to consider getting a new unit altogether.
+At Comfort Crew, we know that a well-functioning air conditioner is crucial for comfortable living.
+Our expert technicians provide excellent air conditioning maintenance in San Marcos and can also advise you when it may be time to consider getting a new unit altogether.

 Every situation is unique, but a good rule of thumb is to consider whether the cost of repair is more than half the cost of replacement.
 If it is, then a new air conditioner is likely your best option.
 But you don’t have to make that decision alone.
 Call the Comfort Crew today!